saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

 ## Running the tasks

-`runner` is the method we were calling inside the loop in our constructor.It retrieves the next task from the `taskQueue`  asynchronously and runs it.
+`runner` is the method we were calling inside the loop in our constructor.
+It retrieves the next task from the `taskQueue`  asynchronously and runs it.
 Since it's getting the next task asynchronously using `this.getNextTask`, the function execution will suspend until there is a task available to run.
 If there's no task, this function simply sleeps, so we have no wasted CPU cycles.

 ```ts
   /**